tongpengfei/tui/README.md

  (if the event is currectly configured.)

 * What can it do?
-  * You may edit game ui visually in FlashCS.
+  * You may edit game UI visually in FlashCS.
   * Export a xml file that describes the UI layout.
   * Test a button click in real time.
   * Parse a xml file and generate the UI in game.
   * Just check out the codes below:
-    You may show a ui panel via GameUIController::sharedGameUIController()->showTui( "panel_name" );
+    You may show a UI panel via GameUIController::sharedGameUIController()->showTui( "panel_name" );
     or hide a panel via
     GameUIController::sharedGameUIController()->hideTui( "panel_name" );
-  * You may access a child ui control in a panel via Tui* panel = GameUIController::sharedGameUIController()->getTui( "panel_name" );
+  * You may access a child UI control in a panel via Tui* panel = GameUIController::sharedGameUIController()->getTui( "panel_name" );
     CCNode* control = panel->getControl( "control_name" );
     ...now you get the child control.

 * How it works?
-  * Edit ui in FlashCS, a panel is a movieclip, a panel could include multiple images, buttons or panels.
+  * Edit UI in FlashCS, a panel is a movieclip, a panel could include multiple images, buttons or panels.
   * Preview your work in the preview panel
   * Use Tui export Flash layer data to xml via jsfl.
-  * Import xml file and generate ui panel in game programm.
+  * Import xml file and generate UI panel in game programm.

 * How it support multiple schemes?
   * In Flash: you create multiple folders in library, like img_iphone, img_ipad that